Prompt Has a Stale Year That Anchors the Model to Wrong Context

 5. “Knowledge cutoff” line conflicts with task

-System prompt says “Your knowledge ends at October 2023” but user asks about something that happened in 2024.
-Model refuses or fabricates instead of using whatever current context you provided.
+System prompt says “Your knowledge ends at October 2023” but the user asks about something more recent that IS in the context you supplied.
+The model refuses or fabricates instead of using that context.
+Two things bite here: the disclaimer is stale (current flagships train on 2025 data, not 2023), and it actively suppresses information you handed the model.

-How to spot it: Model responses include “as of my knowledge cutoff” or “I don’t have information about” for facts that ARE in your provided context.
+How to spot it: Responses include “as of my knowledge cutoff” or “I don’t have information about” for facts that ARE in your provided context.
+Note that Anthropic distinguishes a reliable knowledge cutoff (when knowledge is most complete) from a training data cutoff (the broader range) — so copying a single cutoff date into your prompt is fragile even when it is recent.

 6. Hardcoded “today’s date” in system prompt